HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 Peter Pan’s Flight (Magic Kingdom).

 Unlike Disneyland’s stop-and-go loading, Magic Kingdom’s version of the ride has guests board from a continuously-moving belt.
 The Darlings’ nursery is set up differently, and Magic Kingdom’s ride features a cute scene where guests soar over the backyard and Nana the dog before “zooming out” to London.
-Whereas Disneyland’s ride features a miniature Neverland, then larger-scale vignettes of the Indian Village, Mermaid Lagoon, and Lost Boys’ Woods later on in the ride, Magic Kingdom’s ride does it all at once, with a larger Neverland that contains those vignettes within it.
+Whereas Disneyland’s ride features a miniature Neverland, then larger-scale vignettes of the Indian Village, Mermaid Lagoon, and Lost Boys’ Woods later on in the ride, Magic Kingdom’s ride does it all in one, with a larger Neverland that contains those vignettes within it.

 Peter Pan’s Flight got a “plus” in Florida, too, but it wasn’t to the ride.
 Instead, the new Tangled-themed restrooms allowed Imagineers to repurpose old restrooms as an indoor queue for Peter Pan’s Flight.
 Part of the “Scene 1” initiative meant to add interactivity to long Standby waits, the line passes through various rooms of the Darling home where guests can interact with shadows and watch mini-shows.